joshuamainsmith/CEN_3031_Final_Project/README.md

 ## Handoff Guidelines

-Please add to Github repo by a current collaborator, and add to the Heroku project by the current project owner.
+Please get your user added to the Github repository by a current collaborator, and get invited to the Heroku project by the current project owner.
+This will allow you to make changes to the code and also deploy the application to Heroku.

 ### Running the application in Heroku